Seattle Building Emissions Performance Standards Policy Development

 Policy Background

-Mayor Harrell directed the Office of Sustainability & Environment (OSE) to develop legislation for carbon-based performance standards for existing commercial and multifamily buildings 20,000 sq. ft. or larger in 2022.
-The Building Emissions Performance Standard or "BEPS" Seattle is considering would phase-in and get more stringent overtime to net-zero by 2050.
+Mayor Harrell directed the Office of Sustainability & Environment (OSE) to develop legislation for carbon-based performance standards for existing commercial and multifamily buildings greater than 20,000 square feet in 2022.
+The Building Emissions Performance Standard or "BEPS" Seattle would phase-in and get more stringent overtime to net-zero by 2050.
 To lead by example, Seattle has reduced building related emissions 24% and energy 25% across the municipal portfolio from 2008 through 2021, and is developing a plan to transition all City-owned buildings to net-zero emissions.

 The 2018 Climate Action Strategy calls for Seattle-specific building performance policy to reduce emissions by gradually transitioning nonresidential and multifamily buildings to use cleaner energy instead of more polluting fossil fuels like gas and oil.
 It calls for Seattle to reach an almost 40% emissions reduction in the buildings sector by 2030 and to be net-zero carbon emissions by 2050.
 The City Council Green New Deal Resolution (Res 31895) calls for a Seattle free of climate pollutants sooner by 2030.
 And the October 2021 Executive Order: Driving Accelerated Climate Action directed OSE to accelerate action toward net zero emission buildings, healthy and equitable transportation, and clean energy workforce development to advance climate justice.The order also established a city workgroup to report on potential options to lower upfront and operating costs to build, operate and maintain affordable housing to address the climate crisis and improve resilience.